 Prior to the procedure, we use the data from a patient’s lung CT scans and SPiN technology to build a dynamic 3D map of the patient’s lungs and navigate the shortest, safest path to the targeted nodule.
 Since it is often difficult to reach a specific nodule in the lung because it is a moving target, SPiN accommodates the constant movement within the lungs created by normal breathing.

 Similar to GPS in your car, electromagnetic navigation (EMN) uses the natural airways of a patient’s lung as roadways.
-Utilizing sensor tip tracked instruments, the physicians can accurately navigate through the lungs using the EMN roadmap to access smaller and harder-to-reach nodules.
-They can also obtain tissue samples for biopsy by seamlessly transitioning from navigational bronchoscopy to a transthoracic needle aspiration (TTNA) in the same procedure.
+Using sensor tip tracked instruments, we can accurately navigate through the lungs using the EMN roadmap to access smaller and harder-to-reach nodules.
+We can also obtain tissue samples for biopsy by seamlessly transitioning from navigational bronchoscopy to a transthoracic needle aspiration (TTNA) in the same procedure.
 The SPiN technology provides patients with an earlier and more precise diagnosis.

-Earlier treatment for lung cancer is proven to increase survival rates to as high as 92 percent.
+Earlier treatment for lung cancer is provided to increase survival rates to as high as 92 percent.
 Using this technology, we can establish the diagnosis sooner and potentially perform pre-surgical staging in a single procedure.
 This is beneficial to patients because it requires fewer hospital visits and leads to better patient outcomes.
-And, it allows us to ease their concerns or fears and focus on the course of treatment they want to pursue whether that is surgery or radiation treatment.
+It also allows us to ease their concerns or fears and focus on the course of treatment they want to pursue, whether that is surgery or radiation treatment.

-When this system is a part of a low-dose lung CT screening program like it is at McLeod Health it significantly improves the chances of detecting lung cancer in its earliest stages and assists pulmonologists in providing their patients with the best course of treatment.
+When this system is a part of a low-dose lung CT screening program as it is at McLeod Health, it significantly improves the chances of detecting lung cancer in its earliest stages and assists pulmonologists in providing their patients with the best course of treatment.